 The car crash was a scene in a movie; not only has no one died, but they’re all eating snacks between takes, with the bloody makeup still on.

 This might sound kind of silly, but that’s the point.
 The key to halting these looping nightmares is not to try and tackle them head on, but instead to continuously re-contextualize them until they are robbed of their power.
-Ghoulish specters are fearsome in the dark, but they’re much less scary if they’re in bright pink robes, tripping on oversized clown shoes.
+Grinning skulls are fearsome in the dark, but they’re much less scary if they’re wearing bright pink makeup.

 So that covers gratitude and redirecting attention.
 After I started seeing good results I also resumed meditating, usually in the mornings or whenever my emotional state was getting really bad.
 I caution against starting out with this, unless you’re an experienced meditator, because in rare cases meditation can actually worsen your symptoms.